pmodwrc/MaterialOutgassingTestRigDataLogger/README.md

     ```

     the output should include the address of your Keithley instrument (e.g., `('ASRL1::INSTR',)`).
+    You may need to restart your computer for the changes to take effect.

 * **General mode of operation:**
   The Keithley 2000 can be configured to measure different parameters such as voltage, current, and resistance, frequency, etc. In order to measure a specific channel, the script will follow this pseudo code: